RTXteam/RTX/code/README.md

 ### Subdirectory `NLPCode`

-- Contains the natural language processing code used in the RTX proof-of-concept software.
+- Contains the natural language processing code to be used in the RTX software (not yet implemented).

 ### License